ryanjlittle/ryanjlittle.github.io/_resources-lattice/1-bar-ilan.md

 link: "https://www.youtube.com/playlist?list=PL8Vt-7cSFnw2OmpCmPLLwSx0-Yqb2ptqO"
 ---

 A series of talks from various speakers.
-Starts with the basics and culminates with Gentry's FHE scheme.
+Starts from the basics and covers some fundamental constructions, including a lot of time spent on FHE.